OWASP/ASVS/5.0/en/0x17-V9-Communications.md

 * [OWASP – TLS Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.html)
 * Notes on “Approved modes of TLS”:
   * In the past, the ASVS referred to the US FIPS 140 standard, but as a global standard, applying US standards can be difficult, contradictory, or confusing to apply.
-  * A better method of achieving compliance with section 9.1 would be to review guides such as [Mozilla's Server Side TLS](https://wiki.mozilla.org/Security/Server_Side_TLS) or [generate known good configurations](https://mozilla.github.io/server-side-tls/ssl-config-generator/), and use known and up to date TLS evaluation tools to obtain a desired level of security.
+  * A better method of achieving compliance with section 9.1 would be to review guides such as [Mozilla's Server Side TLS](https://wiki.mozilla.org/Security/Server_Side_TLS) or [generate known good configurations](https://mozilla.github.io/server-side-tls/ssl-config-generator/), and use known and up-to-date TLS evaluation tools to obtain a desired level of security.